-Tobi Powell (Patrick Stewart), an aging Juilliard dance professor with a colorful and international past, is interviewed by a woman and her husband (Carla Gugino and Matthew Lillard) for a dissertation she's writing about the history of dance in New York in the 1960s.
+Tobi Powell (Sir Patrick Stewart), an aging Juilliard dance professor with a colorful and international past, is interviewed by a woman and her husband (Carla Gugino and Matthew Lillard) for a dissertation she's writing about the history of dance in New York City in the 1960s.
 As the interview proceeds, it becomes increasingly clear that there are ulterior motives to the couple's visit.
 Explosive revelation is followed by questions about truth versus belief.
 It is a story about responsibility, artistic commitment, and love.

 1 of 1 people found this review helpful.

 Was this review helpful to you?